Nexkiv/is-website/README.md

 ### Block Elements

-Start a new line
+Start a new line\n
-Take up the whjole width available
+Take up the whjole width available\n

 ### Inline Elements

-Do not start on a new line
+Do not start on a new line\n
-Only take up as much width as necessary
+Only take up as much width as necessary\n

 ```css
 h1{}